SruthiKorembathe/CICDImplementation/Home.md

 ### Avoiding web editing

-I am unsure how to paste images locally into a wiki page with the cloned repo.
+I am unsure how to paste images locally into a wiki page with a cloned repository.
-The "assets" (images) created in the GitHub web UI are not part of cloning the wiki.
+The "assets" (images) created in the GitHub web UI are not part of cloning your wiki.

 However there is a perfectly good alternative: Add your image to your wiki repository, and link directly with `![image](./filename.extension)`.